skfmn/PHP-Newsletter/newsletter/readme.md

    You can set it after installation if you don't know.

 3. For a smoother install; Appease the APP gods before installation and sacrifice one iPhone!

+Change Log
+2021-05-22
+  1. fixed issue with adding admins on the Admin Manage page.
+  2. Changed the way "News from HTML Junction" is displayed.
+  3. Updated Version number.